Policies on Intellectual Property: Ownership and Commercial Development

 5.0.
 General Policy

-It is the policy of MSSM, The Mount Sinai Hospital and The Mount Sinai Medical Center that individuals through their activities by MSSM, Mount Sinai Hospital, and The Mount Sinai Medical Center or by participation in a sponsored research project, using MSSM, Mount Sinai Hospital, and The Mount Sinai Medical Center administered funds or facilities, thereby accept the principles of ownership of technology as stated under this policy.
+It is the policy of ISMMS, The Mount Sinai Hospital and The Mount Sinai Health System that individuals through their activities by ISMMS, Mount Sinai Hospital, and The Mount Sinai Health System or by participation in a sponsored research project, using ISMMS, Mount Sinai Hospital, and The Mount Sinai Health System administered funds or facilities, thereby accept the principles of ownership of technology as stated under this policy.
 In furtherance of such undertaking, all participants will be required to sign Invention and Copyright Agreements in accordance with the following policy.

 5.1.
 Personnel Invention And Copyright Agreements